University Hospital Erlangen

 - Surgery for diseases of the small and large intestine, including the rectum

 - Transplant surgery (in cooperation with the specialized Transplant Center)

 - Outpatient surgery

-- Tumors of the skin and superficial soft tissues
+- Resection of skin tumors and superficial soft tissue neoplasms

-- Other local interventions under local or general anesthesia
+- Other interventions under local or general anesthesia

 - Other medical services

-- 1997 PhD thesis defense.
-"Interaction of cholecystokinin and glutamate in neurons of the lateral geniculate body and rat hippocampus".
+- 1997 Doctoral thesis defense.
+Subject: "Interaction of cholecystokinin and glutamate in neurons of the lateral geniculate body and rat hippocampus".

 - 2005 Habilitation.
 Subject: "Molecular biological characterization and validation of oncogenes in sporadic and hereditary pancreatic carcinoma".

 - Additional qualification in Special Abdominal Surgery, Sports Medicine.

 - 2007 to 2015 Work at the Mayo Clinic in Rochester, USA.

 - 2012 Senior Physician in the Department of Abdominal, Thoracic and Vascular Surgery at the University Hospital Carl Gustav Carus Dresden.

 - 2013 Deputy Head of the Center for Vascular Surgery at the University Hospital Carl Gustav Carus Dresden.

 - 2014 Head of the Pancreatic Cancer Center at the University Hospital Carl Gustav Carus Dresden.

 - Since October 1, 2015 Chief Physician in the Department of General, Abdominal, Endocrine, Colorectal and Bariatric Surgery at the University Hospital Erlangen.